List of The Fairly OddParents characters: Timmy Turner

-Timothy "Timmy" Tiberius Turner is a 10-year-old outcast boy who was given fairy godparents to grant his every wish as a result of his neglectful parents and abuse from Vicky.
+Timothy "Timmy" Tiberius Turner II is a 10-year-old boy who was given fairy godparents to grant his every wish as a result of his neglectful parents and abuse from Vicky.
 He also has a comically large malocclusion, which is usually mocked.
 It is strongly implied that his Pappy gave him this by leaving his pacifier in his mouth for too long.
 His wishes often have unpredictable and problematic side effects, and are often reverted upon Timmy's request by the end of the episode.
 His interests include comic books, video games, cartoons, and sports.
 During a time travel trip, Timmy accidentally arrives the day his parents moved into their house; unseen, he learns that they were expecting a girl, hence his pink hat.

 Timmy is not cast in the sequel series A New Wish, yet it is revealed that Cosmo and Wanda remained as Timmy's fairy godparents until he turned 17 years old.

 Hartman originally wanted to give him the last name Taylor, but that was close to Tim Allen's character name Tim Taylor in Home Improvement.
 Hartman has also stated that Timmy is his alter ego: "He's a wise guy.
 He's sarcastic.
 He's quick-tempered...
 He loves comic books.
 He loves video games. ...
 He's pretty much my alter ego, except I didn't have fairy godparents."

 Chloe Carmichael

-Chloe Carmichael (voiced by Kari Wahlgren) is Timmy's neighbor who debuted in the Season 10 premiere episode, "The Big Fairy Share Scare", which is the final season of the original series.
+Chloe Carmichael (voiced by Kari Wahlgren) is Timmy's neighbor who debuted in the series' 10th and final season.
 Due to there not being enough fairies available for kids, overwhelming demand and fairies taking on better paying jobs in the fancy candle industry, she and Timmy are forced to share Cosmo and Wanda.
 Although in the beginning they do not get along, they end up becoming best friends.
 Chloe is seen by Timmy as an annoying, goody goody, and boastful, little girl and she has the tendency to cause chaos with her wishes.